Complete the online form, without any obligation, to get a price for your vehicle. Click this link.

 Possibly.
 Some insurers offer a discount if the vehicle is kept in a garage at night.
 However, should you leave the car outside one night and it is stolen this could give the insurer a reason to argue against your claim.
 As the discount to the premium is minimal we recommend not taking the chance.

 Yes.
-However, be prepared to pay a much higher premium and the amount of insurers interested in taking this risk will be reduced.
+However, you will have to pay a much higher premium and the amount of insurers interested in taking this risk is reduced.
 Many people, who are under 25 but want car insurance in Spain, have a policy in their parent’s name.
 They are then added as a named driver.

 With car insurance in Spain it is the vehicle that is insured.
 So if you have a family member who meets the insurers criteria there is no need to add them to the policy.
 For example, the insurance company may stipulate that a driver must be over 25 years of age and held a full licence for a minimum of two years.
 If your visitor meets that criteria then they can enjoy the same insurance benefits as you and there is no need to advise the insurance company.